February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Events in Warsaw in February

-February 2.
-Location: Sports Center (OSiR Praga) at Siennicka 40B Street (Praga), opening hours with an online ticket: 10 am – 4 pm, online tickets.
+February 1.
+Location: Sports Center (OSiR Praga), Siennicka 40B Street (Praga), opening hours with an online ticket: 10 am – 4 pm, more in Polish and online tickets.
 Snakes, lizards, turtles, frogs, snails, insects, spiders, ants, fish, and plants from all over the world.
-Facebook event in Polish.
-Facebook event in Polish – Spider Exhibition.

 A concert of classical music at the Ballroom in the Palace on the Isle in Łazienki Royal Garden

-February 2.
-Location: Łazienki Royal Garden, Pałac na Wyspie, Sala Balowa, Agrykola 1 Street (city center), 12 pm, tickets 15 PLN.
+February 8.
+Location: Łazienki Royal Garden, Pałac na Wyspie, Sala Balowa, Agrykola 1 Street (city center), 12 pm, tickets 10 PLN.
 Facebook event in Polish.

 Super Bowl event (streaming and attractions)